College Policy Number/Title:

 Extending an Offer

-All official offers of staff employment will be made, pending board approval, by the office of human resources.
-Official offers of new full-time faculty employment will be made by the vice president of academic affairs or designee pending board approval.
+All official offers of staff employment will be made, pending board approval, by the hiring manager.
+Official offers of new full-time faculty employment will be made by the hiring manager or designee pending board approval.

 The board of trustees, upon recommendation of the president, will act on all appointments to position control/budgeted positions.